-I fist read about wabi sabi in the children’s book, Wabi Sabi.
+I love a Japanese concept called wabi sabi that I read about in the children’s book Wabi Sabi.
 The idea interested me, so I bought the grown up book Living Wabi Sabi.
 It doesn’t translate exactly, but wabi sabi is about appreciating the beauty in imperfection.
 If you can manage to live wabi sabi, it is easier (not necessarily easy, but easier) to accept when things go wrong, or fall apart completely.

 I will never be a gourmet cook but that doesn’t mean I can’t make any foods well.
 To my shock (and my husband’s – we aren’t newlyweds), my tortillas aren’t bad.
 An elderly Mexican woman would look at them with pity, but my family isn’t that picky.

-We had lumpy ebelskiver (pancake puffs, As Seen On TV) with the filling barely inside the second time I made them – no need to discuss the first try.
+We had lumpy ebelskiver (Pancake Puffs, As Seen On TV) with the filling barely inside the second time I made them.
+(There is no need to discuss the first try.
+Ever.)
 They tasted good, but looked weird.
 The third time, they were even better.
-I could have left my fear of sucking stop me from trying anything more than box mixes, but I decided to try something new, no matter what the results looked like.
+I could have left my fear of sucking stop me from trying anything more complicated than box mix pancakes, but I decided to try something new, no matter what the results looked like.